temesghentekeste/css-linter/README.md

 - Fork the repo to your remote repository.
 - Clone or download the repository to a local directory on your computer.
+- To make the ministylelint file executable, using your terminal go to the project directory in your local machine and run the following commands
-- In your terminal, change directory into the css-linter/bin folder.
+  - cd css-linter/bin (changes directory into the bin folder)
+  - sudo chmod 755 ministylelint (this command adds execute permissions to the file)
-- Run ln -s $PWD/ministylelint /usr/local/bin in your terminal (this creatres a softlink, or an alias in OS X terms )
+  - ln -s $PWD/ministylelint /usr/local/bin  (this creates a softlink, or an alias in OS X terms and enables you to run the file without prefixing it with the ruby command )
 - To use the tool, run the following commands:
-   - ministylelint &lt;filename&gt; Eg: ministylelint style.css and this checks only the specified file
+   - ministylelint &lt;filename&gt; Eg: ministylelint styles/style_without_error.css and this checks only the specified file
    - ministylelint (this checks all the css files in the working directroy)
    - For quick test, run the following commands
-      - ministylelint lib/style_with_errors_1.css
+      - ministylelint styles/style_with_errors_1.css
   - If all fails
+      - you should be in the root directory of the project and run these commands
-      - ruby bin/ministylelint lib/style_with_errors_1.css or
+      - ruby bin/ministylelint styles/style_without_error.css (to check one file)
-      - ruby bin/ministylelint
+      - ruby bin/ministylelint (to check multiple files)

 ## 🛠 Installing <a name = "ins"></a>